-- Knowing the IBPS exam pattern is important for the candidates who are preparing for the IBPS exam, otherwise, it will become difficult for them to prepare for the bank examination.
+- Knowing the IBPS exam pattern is essential for the candidates who are preparing for the IBPS exam; otherwise, it will become difficult for them to prepare for the bank examination.

-- Considering the IBPS syllabus which consists of a huge pool of topics, candidates should practice previous year question papers to understand the pattern of questions in the IBPS RRB exam.
+- Considering the IBPS syllabus, which consists of a huge pool of topics, candidates should practise previous year question papers to understand the pattern of questions in the IBPS RRB exam.

 - The Mains examination consists of Reasoning Ability, Quantitative Aptitude, General English, Computer Knowledge and General Awareness sections.